y-young/nazurin/README.md

 Telegram user ID(_not_ username) of the admin, Pixiv bookmark and collection update features are restricted to admin user.

 > Tips: You can get your User ID & Channel ID via [@GetIDs Bot](https://t.me/getidsbot/)

+### DATABASE

+Default option of local database is still under development, set to `Firebase` to use Firebase.

+You can also implement your own database driver by creating a file under `database` folder, and set this option to the name of driver class.

 ### GOOGLE_APPLICATION_CREDENTIALS